dschlenk/opennms-cookbook/README.md

 node[:opennms][:conf][:heap_size] = 1024
 ```

-### Other Recipes
+### Recipes

+* `opennms::default` Installs and configures OpenNMS with the standard configuration modified with any node attribute values changed from their defaults.
 * `opennms::notemplates` Everything default does except minimal templates are used - etc/opennms.conf, etc/opennms.properties and etc/jetty.xml.
+Use this recipe if you intend to use any of the LWRPs in this cookbook.
 * `opennms::nsclient` installs the optional nsclient data collection plugin and uses the template for etc/nsclient-datacollection-config.xml.
 * `opennms::xml` installs the optional xml data collection plugin and uses the template for etc/xml-datacollection-config.xml.